webqit/webflo/README.md

 > The above function responds on starting the server - `npm start` on your terminal - and visiting http://localhost:3000.
 </details>

-Funtions that will respond to requests **right from within the browser** go into a directory named `client`.
+**Funtions that will respond to requests from right within the browser** go into a directory named `client`.
 (Typically in Single Page Applications.)

 ```js
 /**